mcurros2/MicroMFramework/MicroM/AgentsInstructions/Documentation/instructions-for-backend.md

 ### Verification Phase
 - Run `docfx metadata` and `docfx build`.
 - Save logs to `MicroM/docfx-buildlogs/iterationN.log`.
-- Check generated site in `MicroM/Documentation/Backend/_site` for pages and links.
+- Check for existence of generated site in `MicroM/Documentation/Backend/_site` for pages and links.
+- Ensure is `MicroM/Documentation/Backend/_site` and its contents are committed to git.
 - For each task:
   - Record execution result.
   - Record verification result with explicit success/failure.